 - 1. Active water quality planning in the basin covers almost the entire basin (Figure 2.2, page 10).
-Three watershed protection planning efforts, five TMDL projects, and one estuary program provide opportunities to address impaired waters in the basin if sufficient resources and willing local organizations earnestly support these planning endeavors.
-Results from the BIG suggest that applying resources judiciously can result in water quality improvements over time (2015 Annual Report, 2016). - 2.
-Water quality planning recommendations to voluntarily address bacteria impairments commonly focus on improvement to human waste water treatment, waste water conveyance, agriculture, and urban non-point source practices. - While the northern and eastern portions of the basin are well developed, bacteria impairments and concerns are also found in the less developed southern and western parts of the basin.
+Three watershed protection planning efforts, five TMDL projects, one estuary program, and development of a watershed coalition provide opportunities to address impaired waters in the basin if sufficient resources and willing local organizations earnestly support these planning endeavors.
+Results from the Bacteria Implementation Group suggest that applying resources judiciously can result in water quality improvements over time (2016 Annual Report, 2017). - 2.
+Water quality planning recommendations to voluntarily address bacteria impairments commonly focus on improvement to human waste water treatment, waste water conveyance, agriculture, and urban non-point source practices. - 3.
+While the northern and eastern portions of the basin are well developed, bacteria impairments and concerns are also found in the less developed southern and western parts of the basin.
 Potential sources of bacteria in these less developed areas include malfunctioning onsite waste water treatment facilities (OSSFs) and agriculture production. - 4.
 Regression analysis and a repeated mixed measures model seeking to correlate E. coli source loads in the Basin with bacteria monitoring (Section 5, page 55) support the finding from point 3 above that low intensity development, those developments likely using OSSFs, and pastureland were associated with higher bacteria loads.